Clinic (band): 2002–2019

 Two further albums, Walking with Thee (which was nominated for a Grammy for Best Alternative Album) and Winchester Cathedral, followed in 2002 and 2004, respectively, along with tours with The Flaming Lips and an appearance on the Late Show with David Letterman, performing "Walking with Thee".
-"Come into Our Room", the second single from Walking with Thee, was featured on an episode of "The OC" as well as an episode of CSI: Crime Scene Investigation and was included on the series' soundtrack album.
+"Come into Our Room", the second single from Walking with Thee, was featured on an episode of "The O.C.", as well as an episode of CSI: Crime Scene Investigation, and was included on the series' soundtrack album.
 Additionally, another song from Walking with Thee, "The Equaliser", was featured in the 2003 indie film Thirteen.
 The band released their fourth album, Visitations, in October 2006.
 "Tusk", the first single from the album, was made available as a free download from the band's official website in February 2006, and "Harvest (Within You)" preceded the album as a single in early October.

 Funf, a compilation album of b-sides, was released in June 2007.
 Clinic also appeared with Roky Erickson at Jarvis Cocker's 2007 Meltdown Festival and later in the year toured with Arcade Fire.
 "If You Could Read Your Mind" from Visitations was used in the arthouse film Hallam Foe the same autumn.

 2008 saw the release of the uncharacteristically mellow single "Free Not Free", preceding their fifth album Do It!.
 The single was released as a free download from the band's website.
 The download also contained the B-side, "Thor".
 The band later released "The Witch (Made to Measure)" as the second single from the album, and "Tomorrow" as the third.
 After touring to promote the album, in May 2009, Clinic played the Moondog tribute concert at the Barbican in London, performing "Oboe Round".

 The band's sixth album, Bubblegum, produced by John Congleton was released on 4 October 2010.
 A press release stated that the album was a marked change in direction from their trademark "hyped-up sound".
 The acoustic-based lead single from the album, "I'm Aware", was released on 20 September 2010, and a second single, the titular wah-led "Bubblegum", came out on 31 January 2011.

 The band released an EP of cover versions, Ladies Night, in support of Record Store Day, on 16 April 2011; the main track was a version of Man 2 Man's "Male Stripper".
 In March 2012, the band was invited to support The Shins at the Forum in Kentish Town.
 They performed the new song "Seamless Boogie Woogie Rpt BBC2 10pm".
 In April 2012, the song "D.P." from the band's debut EP was used in a TV advertisement for Weetabix breakfast cereal.

 The LP Free Reign was released in 2012 and mixed by Daniel Lopatin and the band.
 The album was markedly different from Bubblegum with more of an electronic/keyboard based sound.
 After a sabbatical Clinic performed with John Cale at his 'Velvet Underground and Nico' LP show in May 2016 in Liverpool.